 A Description of How Training Will Be Designed to Meet Actual Job Tasks (Part X.A.
-[Adopts by reference 40 CFR 270.16(a),(b),(c)] of the GHWMRs)
+[Adopts by reference 40 CFR 264.16(e) of the GHWMRs)

 Training records are maintained for each individual.
 The required training programs are discussed below.